zhangxinxu/simpScroller/README.md

 small enough?
 ---------------------
 About 4~5K, and small than 2K after compressing.
-Not small enough.
-If you still feel this js is large, ok, I true have  smaller one, just contact me with email that is zhangxinxu@zhangxinxu.com
+Not small enough?
+If you still feel this js is large, ok, I true have smaller one, just contact me with email zhangxinxu@zhangxinxu.com

 support
 -------------------------